 What it did mean, however, was that living in New York shortly was no longer feasible.
 While they retained their Stockbridge summer home, the Davises moved to Alexandria, Virginia in 1941.
 Only a few months later Mackie died there, on March 7, 1942.

 With the Davises gone, the fate of the Manhattan mansion was sealed.
 That same year the 79th Street house was converted to apartments.
-In 2012 a doctor’s office was installed on the ground floor.
+Later a doctor’s office was installed on the ground floor.
 Although it could stand a serious cleaning; the Iselin mansion is little changed on the exterior.
 It survives among a row of other homes of wealthy New Yorkers who demolished pairs of middle-class houses to erect lavish residences.

 photographs by the author